brechtm/rinohtype/doc/advanced.rst

     [accept button : InlineImage(filename='images/ok_button.png')]
     baseline=20%

-If no arguments are passed to the class selector, it is important that the selector is followed by parentheses.
-If the parentheses are omitted, the selector is not registered with the matcher and the style can only be used as a base style for (see `Base Styles`_).
+Even if no arguments are passed to the class selector, it is important that the class name is followed by parentheses.
+If the parentheses are omitted, the selector is not registered with the matcher and the style can only be used as a base style for other style definitions (see `Base Styles`_).

 As in Python source code, context selectors are constructed using forward slashes (``/``) and the ellipsis (``...``).
 Another selector can be referenced